 What’s my recommended “dose?”

 As with any supplement, more doesn’t equal better.
 Too much collagen all at once can promote bloating or constipation, so start off easy.
 Try one serving (generally a scoop) per day, either all at once or split into two “doses.”
-If that feels great, you can always try a scoop in the AM and one PM, or one scoop of each of the Peptides and Beauty Greens.
+If that feels great, you can always try a scoop in the AM and one PM, or one scoop of the Collagen Peptides or Mixed Berry Peptides in the morning and a scoop of the Lavender Lemon Water in the afternoon.

 How can I work these products into my Whole30?